awsdocs/aws-cloudtrail-user-guide/doc_source/query-limitations.md

 CloudTrail Lake queries are SQL strings\.
 This section describes the allowed SQL language that you use to create queries\.

 Only `SELECT` statements are allowed\.
 No query strings can change or mutate data\.
 The API restricts the scope of a `SELECT` statement to the argument tree shown in the following template\.
-Simple aggregations, conditions, and join operators are allowed\.
 A keyword, operator, or function that is not described in this section is disallowed\.
 The event data store ID—the ID portion of the event data store's ARN—is the valid value for tables\.

 ```
 SELECT [ DISTINCT ] columns [ Aggregate ]